sbelaite/Dragonglasswallet/README.md

-3. After wallet is built, open "Dragonglasswallet" in build/src
+After wallet is built, "Dragonglasswallet" executable will be found in (build/src)

 copy address of new wallet
 close Dragonglasswallet

-4. go to  /dragonglass/build/release/src in terminal
+go to  /dragonglass/build/release/src in terminal

 ./dragonglassd --start_mining *paste your address [enter]